 This PIP was selected by the PIHP because it complements the Affordable Care Act's related efforts in health integration and mirrors current efforts across the healthcare industry (HEDIS and NCQA accreditation standards).
-2019 has been the initial measurement year for this initiative to establish baseline.
+2019 was the initial measurement year for this initiative to establish baseline.
+Years 2020 and 2021 will be used to look at causal factors and possible interventions to improve the measure.
 The measure is used to assess the percentage of members ages 18 to 64 with Schizophrenia and Diabetes who had both a low-density lipoprotein cholesterol (LDL-C) test and a hemoglobin A1c test during the measurement year.
 Technical requirements are provided by HEDIS.